For Participants

 SWEOLD is an ongoing, nationally representative survey of the older population of Sweden.
 It is used to study the living conditions of older adults in Sweden and shine a light on issues facing this demographic.
 The interview covers things that are important in life such as health, activities, social life, economy and healthcare.

 The older population constitutes a significant group in society.
 It is a heterogeneous group of individuals, with varying living conditions and life stories.
-To get a fair picture of what living conditions look like and how they change over time, we need to interview people in this age group.
-Without interviews with different people, we can not get a fair picture of what people’s living conditions and health look like and how they change.
+To get a fair picture of what the living conditions look like and how they vary over time, we need to interview people in this age group.
+Without interviews with different people, we cannot reach an accurate understanding of people’s living conditions and health, and how they change.

-The information gathered in this study is an important factual basis for us to use in our understanding of society and how it changes – the more participants we get the better and more representative knowledge we gain!
-The results from this study are used as a foundation for discussions about the way in which society is developing, and to put pressure on politicians and other decision-makers.
-Our results are disseminated in mass media, used by pensioners’ organizations and government agencies, by politicians, the government, and municipalities alike.
+The information gathered in this study is an important factual basis for us to use in our understanding of society and how it changes.
+The more participants we get the better, and the more representative knowledge we will gain!
+The results from this study are used as a foundation for discussions about the way in which society is developing, and to inform politicians and other decision-makers.
+Our results are disseminated in media, used by pensioners’ organizations and government agencies, as well as by politicians on governmental, regional and municipal levels.

 By taking part in the survey you will be involved in writing history.
 The picture of the Swedish population which is formed through this study will be important for future generations.
 Your participation in this study is invaluable!